 - A: We really don’t know the answer to this because this is a new virus and the Scientists and Doctors are learning about this virus themselves.
 However, the Government have listed Asthma, COPD, Chronic Lung Disease and Cystic Fibrosis in the vulnerable category and because these are all conditions that affect the lungs we feel that patients should be cautious and protect themselves from getting the virus by practicing the advice given by the Government for vulnerable members of the public.
 As we learn more, this advice may change.

 - Q: I am pregnant and worried about Coronavirus, what advice should I follow?

 - A: The Royal College of Obstetrics & Gynaecology (RCOG) has issued some advice for Pregnant women in general.
 Here is the link RCOG advice on pregnancy & Coronavirus

 - Q: I am still working but I am worried that I may be exposed to the virus and take it home?

-- A: Speak with your Manager and discuss your concerns.
-This will be a decision that you will need to make based on your circumstances and current evidence.
+- A: Speak with your Employer to voice your concerns and to see whether any special arrangements can be made or whether your job can be done from home.
+Your Employer should provide safe working conditions in line with government guidelines and regulations.
+This will also be a decision that you will need to make based on your circumstances and current evidence.